barchart/common-js/README.md

 Please refer to https://github.com/barchart/aws-beanstalk-nodejs-job-manager for an example of the "ebextension" files.

-### Test
+### Release

-Unit tests are run via gulp

-	gulp test

-###Release

 Use gulp to test, package, and tag a new release as follows:

+    > npm install
-	gulp release
+    > gulp release

-##License
+## License

-This software is proprietary and intended for internal use by Barchart.com only.
+This software is proprietary and intended for internal use by Barchart.com only (although, we are considering making this repository public, and changing the license -- there is no proprietary code here).